 Seeing this status means that your company filed multiple registrations with the same visa recipient or the visa recipient’s name appeared on multiple registrations with other companies, making all registrations for this individual invalid.

-As the employer, you must complete the LCA, filed by your company on behalf of workers seeking H-1B status.
+To comply with H-1B sponsorship requirements, you must complete the LCA filed by your company on behalf of workers seeking H-1B status.
 The Department of Labor (DOL) must approve your LCA before submitting it to USCIS.
 Be careful completing this application as inaccurate information, innocent or intentional, could lead to fines and bars on sponsoring nonimmigrant workers.

 In the LCA, you’ll be required to attest to certain labor requirements: